ottenwbe/bosh-install/docs/index.md

 Which, in turn, makes the infrastructure configuration reproducible and testable.

 In this tutorial I explain how you can setup a bosh environment on AWS with terraform.
 The environment, comprising the basic infrastructure, the bosh director, and a simple bosh release, can then be installed with the execution of a shell script.
-For those interested in setting up the bosh environment manually, I provide an additional tutorial (see [manual deployment tutorial](MANUAL.md)).
+For those interested in setting up a bosh environment manually, I provide a brief additional tutorial (see [manual deployment tutorial](manual-deployment.md)).

 ## A Word of Caution ##